 By Russ and Tiña De Maris

 Traveling by car to an appointment in the “big city” of Lake Havasu City, Arizona, we noticed with some alarm as a commercial truck pulled out into the “suicide lane” to pass a vehicle.
 Since a commercial driver’s license is a pretty-much coveted possession of truck drivers, it seemed to us an unusually provocative move, taking a big risk needlessly.
-What on earth could have caused him or her to act with such blatant stupidity?
+What on earth could have caused him or her to act in such a way?

-As we were headed to an appointment, we watched with no little anxiety as the “ETA” clock on our GPS unit showed we had lost at least four minutes since our first encounter with the lumbering recreational limo.
-Finally, a two-lane portion of the highway opened up, and we were able to get around this bozo —along with about 15 more cars stacked up behind.
+As we were headed to an appointment, we watched with no little anxiety as the “ETA” clock on our GPS unit showed we had lost many minutes since our first encounter with the lumbering recreational limo.
+Finally, a two-lane portion of the highway opened up, and we were able to get around this guy—along with about 15 more cars stacked up behind.

 [Editor: Another consideration — We’re not sure about all states, but in Washington state, RCW 46.61.427 provides: Slow-moving vehicle to pull off roadway.
 On a two-lane highway where passing is unsafe because of traffic in the opposite direction or other conditions, a slow moving vehicle, behind which five or more vehicles are formed in a line, shall turn off the roadway wherever sufficient area for a safe turn-out exists, in order to permit the vehicles following to proceed.
 As used in this section a slow moving vehicle is one which is proceeding at a rate of speed less than the normal flow of traffic at the particular time and place.]